Robert Henley, 1st Earl of Northington

 Arms of the Earl of Northington: Quarterly: 1st and 4th: Azure, a lion rampant argent ducally crowned or a bordure of the second charged with eight torteaux (Henley); 2nd and 3rd: Argent, three battering rams proper armed and garnished azure (Bertie).

-Robert Henley, 1st Earl of Northington, PC (c.
-1708 – 14 January 1772), was the Lord High Chancellor of Great Britain.
+Robert Henley, 1st Earl of Northington (c.
+1708 – 14 January 1772) was the Lord High Chancellor of Great Britain.
 He was a member of the Whig Party in the parliament and was known for his wit and writing.

 Family

 Born the second son of Anthony Henley, Robert Henley was from a wealthy family in Hampshire.
 His grandfather, Sir Robert Henley, had been Master of the Court of the King's Bench, essentially a defence counsel.

 Henley's father Anthony Henley was educated at Oxford and interested in literature.
 When he moved to London, he became the friend of the Earls of Dorset and Sunderland, as well as a friend of Swift, Pope, and Burnet.
 After becoming a married man, Anthony Henley had been the Member of Parliament for Andover in 1698.
 He died in August, 1711 and was succeeded in turn by his eldest son, Anthony and his second son, Robert.